saoirseli/saoirse.space_hugo/content/posts/Spring Break 2.md

 # The Orientation

 Our Orientation began when we signed in via the volunteer sheet, at 10:30.
 The founder, Vicki Amon-Higa, and her son, Johnathon Amon, as well as 2 Youth Volunteers, led us to the entrance.
-There was a small bridge, accept with no hole underneath, and a "kindness"
+There was a small bridge, accept with no gap underneath, and a beatiful border.